elevaunt/versatile-jquery-slider/readme.md

 ***Note:*** If set to `outside`, you'll need to add your own CSS to make things look right.

  * **nav-next**
 When **navs** are enabled, the default will create a right arrow link.
 Use this attribute to change it to something else.
 It will accept plain text, `img` tag, or any html.
+If you don't want an element inside (like you want to control it all with CSS), then just add `nav-next=""`.

  * **nav-prev**
 When **navs** are enabled, the default will create a left arrow link.
 Use this attribute to change it to something else.
 It will accept plain text, `img` tag, or any html.
+If you don't want an element inside (like you want to control it all with CSS), then just add `nav-prev=""`.

  * **nav-selector**
 Give the navigation wrapper a class or id so that you can style as you wish.